 Texas Children's Neurology and Developmental Neuroscience department consists of 50 faculty members comprised of pediatric neurologists, developmental pediatricians, neuropsychologists, neurophysiologists, research scientists, and nurse practitioners.
 The staff of over 130 individuals encompasses an impressive range of knowledge and expertise while working together to provide the most compassionate and up-to-date care for children with neurological disorders.

-With over 20,000 scheduled visits to our neurology clinics each year, providers see patients from across the United States and from around the world with a diverse array of neurological conditions ranging from the common to the very rare.
-Patients are seen in the Blue Bird Circle Clinic for Pediatric Neurology, several sub-specialty neurology clinics and at Texas Children's Health Centers located throughout the greater Houston area.
+With over 40,000 scheduled visits to our neurology clinics each year, providers see patients from across the United States and from around the world with a diverse array of neurological conditions ranging from the common to the very rare.
+Patients are seen in the Blue Bird Circle Clinic for Pediatric Neurology, several sub-specialty neurology clinics and at Texas Children's Specialty Care locations throughout the greater Houston area.

 The department also supports excellent training programs in clinical child neurology, developmental pediatrics and basic science research.
 Trainees benefit from close interaction with faculty scientists and physicians, state of the art facilities and access to a large and diverse patient population.
 Many prior graduates of our training programs have gone on to distinguished careers as clinicians and scientists and have made important contributions to neurological care and research.